Dr. Bergerbest Dafna

-Dafna Bergerbest, Senior Lecturer in Cognitive Psychology, School of Behavioral Sciences, Academic College of Tel Aviv-Yaffo.
-My recent work focuses on three major topics: (1) The cognitive processes underlying comprehension of ambiguous language, including disambiguation vs. ambiguation, bottom-up and top-down relationships between semantic, phonological and orthographic representations in ambiguous language, and effects of aging on brain lateralization of the relationships between these representations.
-(2) The cognitive processes underlying conscious experience, including effects of attention and memory on conscious experience and the multi-modality processes underlying sense of body ownership and sense of agency.
-(3) The cognitive and affective processes underlying controlled and automatic Theory of Mind abilities in adults.
+Dafna Bergerbest, Senior Lecturer in Cognitive Psychology, School of Behavioral Sciences, The Academic College of Tel Aviv-Yaffo.
+My recent work focuses on two major topics: (1) The cognitive processes underlying comprehension of ambiguous language, including ambiguation vs. disambiguation, bottom-up and top-down relationships between semantic, phonological and orthographic representations in ambiguous language, and effects of aging on brain lateralization of the relationships between these representations.
+(2) The cognitive processes underlying conscious experience, including effects of attention on conscious experience, the use of numerosity as a tool to study idiosyncratic transfer-functions between the world and its representation, and the multi-modality processes underlying sense of body ownership and sense of agency.

 1. Salti, M., & Bergerbest, D. (2022).
 The Idiosyncrasy Principle: A new look at qualia.
 Perspectives on Psychological Science, 17456916221082118.